h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/max_depth.rst

         13           5   depth_grid_model_2  0.9484361792054099
         14           1   depth_grid_model_0  0.9478162862778248

-    It appears that ``max_depth`` values of 9 to 27 are best suited for this dataset, which is unusally deep.
+It appears that ``max_depth`` values of 9 to 27 are best suited for this dataset, which is unusually deep.